mgreiler/se-unlocked/Transcripts/EP_31_Tomasz_Lakomi.md

 possible product or are we optimizing for the greatest revenue?
 Because doing all of those at the same time is actually impossible.

 **Michaela:**  [00:44:59] Yeah.
 Yeah, yeah, definitely.
-Yeah.
 I find it always quite challenging, especially like all those, even though, you know, it, it's not pleasant.
 Right.
 So even though, you know, okay.
 To add some now paying part of my salary, it's still not a pleasant feeling like, Oh, the performance goes down.
 That's horrible.
 Can we block it?
 Where's the ad blocker, right?
 Yeah, exactly.
 Right.
  Yeah.
-Yeah.
 Very cool.
 So, well, I think we actually reached the end of our session today of the interview.
 Is this something that you want to share with my listeners that we haven't touched on that you think would be important or something that you want to tell